The ultimate collection of nursery rhymes lyrics

 Often you have to jump from site to site, some lyrics are incomplete, some are different, and some are hard to print.

-Want us to add more lyrics?
+Want us to add more songs?
 Post your request in the comments.

 If you notice any errors or incomplete lyrics, also let us know!
 Thanks!